Demographic inference for spatially heterogeneous populations using long shared haplotypes: Convergence of ancestral lineages to skew Brownian motion

-We now give the proof of Proposition~\ref{prop:convergence_to_skew-BM}.
-The arguments are adapted from the work of Iksanov and Pilipenko \cite{iksanov_functional_2016}.
-We limit ourselves to the one dimensional case for the proof, but the generalisation to higher dimensions is straightforward.
-Iksanov and Pilipenko treat the case of a discrete time Markov chain on $ \Z $ which behaves like a simple random walk outside a bounded region centered at the origin.
-We extend their proof to continuous time jump Markov processes with continuous state space.
+The aim of this section is to prove Lemma~\ref{lemma:cvg_single_lineage}.
+In \cite{iksanov_functional_2016}, the authors prove a similar result in the case of a discrete time Markov chain taking values in $\Z$ which behaves like a simple random walk outside a bounded region around the origin.
+We thus extend their proof to continuous time jump Markov processes with continuous state space.
+To simplify notations, we restrict the proof to the convergence of the first coordinate of $X^n$, but the generalisation to the two-dimensional case is straightforward.
+In the following, we thus use $\xi_t$, $X^n_t$, etc. instead of $\xi^{(1)}_t$, $(X^n_t)^{(1)}$, etc.